 Whether the second half is just around the corner or you find yourself dreaming about it, you can prepare for it now.
 Chapman and Myra quote Swiss psychiatrist Paul Tournier’s book, The Adventure of Living:

 “To make a success of one’s marriage, one must treat it as an adventure, with all the riches and difficulties that are involved in an adventure shared with another person.”

-Even if your marriage is stuck in a rut, you can intentionally turn it into an adventure.
+Even if your marriage is stuck in a rut, you can turn it into an adventure.

 After years of marriage, it’s easy to focus on the differences between you and your spouse.
-But these differences aren’t necessarily a bad thing.
-The key is to figure out how to make your differences an asset instead of a liability.
+But these differences aren’t necessarily bad things.
+The key is to figure out how to make your differences assets instead of liabilities.

 What about the kids?

 While many couples have terrific relationships with their adult children, others encounter one crisis after another.
 Chapman and Myra encourage these parents to maintain a balance between self-preservation and self-sacrifice.
 Many marriages suffer when they become so focused on helping the children that they lose themselves.
 Don’t be afraid to seek professional help to overcome these challenges together.

 Despite encountering unexpected job loss, illness, family crises and difficulty adjusting to retirement, thriving second-half couples kept putting one foot in front of the other.
 Their commitment to marriage enabled them to stand together through life’s ups and downs.

 And finally, these thriving couples said their faith was central to it all.
 That includes working through personality differences and all of the other challenges they have faced.

 Although you might be anxious about what the future holds in the second half of marriage, Chapman and Myra encourage couples to embrace the challenge and to enter this season with great anticipation.